What is Transition to Practice?

 Am I Eligible to Participate?

-NPs and PAs currently employed in a primary care, or a similar setting are eligible to enroll in the ThriveAP program.
+Currently employed NPs and PAs, in a primary care setting, are eligible to enroll in the ThriveAP program.

 As a perpetually overstretched role, you don’t have time to waste when it comes to accelerating from clinical knowledge to clinical confidence.
 ThriveAP has compiled the most common questions about our program here.